Leave a Message

 How we help

 Choosing the right lake community is about more than views.
 It is about how you want to boat, what you can store, and the rules that shape your day-to-day.
-As a boutique team specializing in waterfront living across Lee and Collier counties, we guide you through the technical details that affect your lifestyle, from allowable watercraft and dock feasibility to storage and access planning.
+As a boutique team specializing in waterfront living across Lee and Collier counties, Lisa Mishler and The Waterfront Lifestyle Group can guide you through the technical details that affect your lifestyle, from allowable watercraft and dock feasibility to storage and access planning.

-If you are considering Esplanade Lake Club, we can help you secure the right documents, interpret the rules, and compare options across nearby communities.
+If you are considering Esplanade Lake Club, Lisa Mishler and her team can help you secure the right documents, interpret the rules, and compare options across nearby communities.
 Reach out to the Waterfront Lifestyle Group to align the lake experience you want with the property that fits it best.

 FAQs